-With remote working in the UK on the rise and with the nature of contracting, there is a good chance that you work from home to some extent.
+With remote working becoming the norm and with the nature of contracting, there is a good chance that you work from home to some extent.
 And why wouldn’t you?
 Avoiding the dreaded morning commute alone is a good enough reason to fire up your laptop in the living room.

 But can you claim the cost of using your home as the office, and if you can, how much and what is allowed?

 The answer to the first part of the question is yes; the second part is a bit more complicated.
 Let us explain: There are two ways of going about claiming for expenses, a standard no questions asked weekly allowance or a detailed calculation more suited for those that work regular hours from home.

 The standard allowance

 The more straightforward option.
 If you do occasional work from home HMRC will let you claim £6 per week or £26 per month to cover the costs of using your home.
 The amount comes to a total of £208 tax allowable expense in your company’s annual accounts, and you don’t have to support the claim with receipts.
 Better yet, there is no benefit in kind implications to claiming it, so no additional personal tax due on your self-assessment return on this amount.

 When would we recommend claiming the flat rate?
 We would recommend this option if you work from home infrequently and/or just want a simple method to apply.

 If you run your business and spend the vast majority of your time working out of your home, you may want to claim the part of the actual running cost of your house.
 While apportioning the costs, HMRC asks that you are “fair and reasonable” however the amount depends on the type of business you operate.